lake-lab/lake-lab.github.io/index.md

 ##### About the Lab
 <img src="images/battleship.jpg" width="706" height="300">

-The Human and Machine Learning Lab started in 2017 when Dr. Brenden Lake joined the NYU faculty as an Assistant Professor of Psychology and Data Science.
-We are located in the New York City neighborhood of Greenwich Village at the <a href="https://cds.nyu.edu/" target="_blank">Center for Data Science</a> (60 5th Avenue, New York, NY 10011).
-Our lab is also part of the larger [CILVR lab](https://wp.nyu.edu/cilvr/) and the [Computational Cognitive Science](http://nyuccl.org/cogsci/) community at NYU.
+Dr. Brenden Lake started the Human and Machine Learning Lab in 2017.
+We are located in the New York City neighborhood of Greenwich Village at the [Center for Data Science](https://cds.nyu.edu/) (60 5th Avenue, New York, NY 10011).
+Our lab is also part of the larger [CILVR lab](https://wp.nyu.edu/cilvr/), the [NYU Department of Psychology](https://as.nyu.edu/content/nyu-as/as/departments/psychology.html), and the [Computational Cognitive Science](http://nyuccl.org/cogsci/) community at NYU.